PricelessToolkit/PirBOX-MAX/README.md

 - **LoRa-based communication** with **two-way support** for remote control and feedback
 - **PIR Motion sensor** (Detected / Cleared)
 - **Two reed switch inputs** (supports both Normally Open and Normally Closed configurations)
+- - Door and  Windows entities in Home Assistant
 - **Two SSR (solid-state relay) outputs** for controlling lights, gates, or other loads
 - **One button input** perfect for use as a **doorbell-style button on a remote gate**
 - **Screw terminals** for all inputs and outputs for secure and simple wiring